Gradient Descent: The Ultimate Optimizer: Implementing hyperoptimizers

 \subsection{Computing the step-size update rule automatically}

-In order to compute $\partial f(w_i)/{\partial\alpha_i}$ automatically, let us first briefly review the operational mechanics of reverse-mode automatic differentiation.
-Frameworks that provide reverse-mode~AD~\cite{Griewank} to compute $\partial f(w_i)/{\partial\alpha_i}$ do so by building up a backwards computation graph as the function is computed forwardly.
-For example, when a user computes the loss function $f(w_i)$, the framework internally stores a DAG whose leaves are the weights ${w_i}$, whose internal nodes are intermediate computations (for a DNN the outputs of each successive layer), and whose root is the concrete loss function such as \lstinline{LogSoftmax}.
-The framework can then backpropagate from the backwards computation graph created for this root node, depositing gradients in each node as it descends, until the weights ${w_i}$ at the leaf nodes have accumulated the gradient $\partial f(w_i)/\partial {w_i}$.
+In order to compute hypergradients automatically, let us first briefly review the mechanics of reverse-mode AD.
+Differentiable programming systems that provide reverse-mode~AD typically build up a computation graph as the function is computed forwardly.
+For example, when a user computes the function $f(w_i)$, the system internally stores a DAG whose leaves are the weights ${w_i}$, whose internal nodes are intermediate computations, and whose root is the final loss.
+It can then backpropagate through the computation graph starting at this root node, depositing gradients in each internal node as it descends, until the weights ${w_i}$ at the leaf nodes have accumulated their gradients $\partial f(w_i)/\partial {w_i}$.
+Once the gradient $\partial f(w_i)/\partial {w_i}$ is computed by the backwards pass, we update the weights $w_{i+1} = w_i - \alpha\cdot{\partial f(w_i)}/{\partial w_i}$, and repeat the cycle for the next step of gradient descent.

-Once the gradient $\partial f(w_i)/\partial {w_i}$ is computed by the backwards pass, we can then continue to update the weights $w_{i+1} = w_i - \alpha/{\partial f(w_i)}{\partial w_i}$ as shown above, and repeat the cycle for the next training batch.
-However, an important consideration is for the weights to be ``detached'' from the computation graph before each iteration of this algorithm --- that is, for the weights to be forcibly converted to leaves of the graph by removing any inbound edges.
+An important consideration at this point is for the weights to be ``detached'' from the computation graph before the next iteration of this algorithm --- that is, for the weights to be forcibly converted to leaves of the graph by removing any inbound edges.
 The effect of the ``detach'' operation is depicted in Figure~\ref{fig:flowchartvanilla}.
-If this step is skipped, the next backpropagation iteration will continue beyond the current weights into the past.
-This is problematic in a couple of ways, depending on how the weight update is implemented.
-If the weight update is implemented as an in-place operation, then this will yield incorrect results as more and more gradients get accumulated onto the same node of the computation graph.
-If the weight update is implemented by creating a fresh node, then over time the computation graph will grow taller linearly in the number of steps taken; because backpropagation is linear in the size of the graph, the overall training would become quadratic-time and intractable.
+If this step were skipped, backpropagation at the next iteration would continue beyond the current weights and into the previous iteration's computation graph.
+Over time the computation graph would grow taller linearly in the number of steps taken; because backpropagation is linear in the size of the graph, the overall training would become quadratic-time and intractable.